 Best For the Out of the Box Thinker

-Joel and Matt host How to Money, a 30-60 minute podcast.
-Releasing multiple podcasts a week on a variety of topics, How to Money is a collection of interviews and personal success stories as well as many episodes examining topics that you may not realize impact your finances.
-There are episodes that feature “$Pros” and explain how to stop spending on new clothes or how to cut college costs.
-There are also episodes about finding the cheapest flight, and how to teach kids about money.
+Releasing multiple podcasts a week on a variety of topics How to Money is a collection of interviews and personal success stories.
+The hosts also run many episodes that examine topics you may not realize impact your finances.
+There are episodes that feature “$Pros” who explain how to stop spending on new clothes or how to cut college costs.
+There are also episodes about finding the cheapest flight and how to teach kids about money.
 With such a wide array of episodes and topics, How to Money has an episode that can help absolutely everyone.
 Their comparative episodes are great too, such as Renovate or Sell?
 How to Money is a great choice for out of the box thinking, financial advice, and lifestyle advice to improve your financial standings.

 From The Website: “While finding creative ways to save money is practically their pastime, Joel and Matt still strive to live a rich life in the areas that matter.
 That’s why How to Money was started – to tell money stories that matter.
 Joel and Matt believe that when you decide to handle the money you have in a purposeful, thoughtful way that works for your lifestyle, you can really start living a rich life.”

 Why We Like It: They focus on topics that other podcasts don’t, like why Costco and other bulk clubs are worth it or an episode examining how much children really cost.
 The variety that this show brings ensures there is something for everyone, and the hosts are extremely easy to listen to and inspiring.
 They’re also fun!
 Each episode, they enjoy a craft beer while recording – that’s something we can get behind.